ZhangxinruBIT/CarveMix/README.md

     │   ├── ...

  "mask" is folder to save <img src="http://latex.codecogs.com/gif.latex?M_i" height=10/> as Fig.1 shows, but not for training, it's optional.
- **Second, you can run Simple_CarveMix.py**, you need to specify several path interfaces and generate_number you want.
+ **Second,  run Simple_CarveMix.py**, you need to specify several path interfaces and generate_number you want.
 To run the demo:

     cd Task100_ATLASwithCarveMix/
     python Simple_CarveMix.py -num 5